Prosper Child Custody & Support Lawyers

 The child-related issues involved in Texas divorce and separation include both child custody and child support.

-Child custody in Texas family law refers to the legal rights and responsibilities that divorced, separated, or unmarried biological parents have towards their children.
+Child custody in Texas family law refers to the legal rights and responsibilities that divorced, separated, or unmarried biological parents have toward their children.
 The primary goal of the courts in Texas is to ensure that the best interests of the child are met in custody proceedings.
 Multiple potential arrangements can be reached, and various factors are considered when determining child custody.

 Advocating for Your Child’s Best Interests in Custody Matters